Related Content

 Seats cannot be reserved on any these international IC trains and no on-board catering is available.

-Non-high speed IC (Intercity) trains on operate on these five routes from/to Belgium:
+Non-high speed IC (Intercity) trains on operate on these four routes from/to Belgium:

 (1) Antwerpen/Anvers – Gent – Kortrijk – Lille Flandres (change of train many be required at Kortrijk)